uri-yanover/4qbits/_posts/2022-01-07-big-tech-job-the-tradeoff.md

 While the sordid specifics may be of interest for a later post, I actually wanted to make one that's entirely devoted to the "big picture".

-# The Pros
+# The Thesis Pro
 ## Money; lots of it
 Big Tech jobs [pay up superbly](https://www.levels.fyi/).
 All of the companies in question have troves of cash, and as a metter of prestige, they try outbid each other for a contested candidate.
 A corollary is - if you want to go into the Big Tech job market, do yourself a favor and LeetCode your way far enough to get several offers at once; this will make the compensation cog wheels spin your way.

-Right now Big Tech is one of the only options for a reasonably capable person not born to wealth to break the cost-of-living ceiling and to be able to afford living in a place that allows a good level of education for children.
+Right now Big Tech is one of the only options for a reasonably capable person not born into wealth to break the cost-of-living ceiling and to be able to afford living in a place that allows a good level of education for children.
 Current salary levels are high enough to allow some people to effectively retire in their 40s or 50s, and start a second career without a major risk of suddenly becoming poor in old age.